Minimum Safety & Hygiene Standards for Pet Grooming Salons in India

 Do grooming salons need consent forms?

 Yes.
-Consent protects the pet, the owner, and the groomer—especially for matting, behavioural cases, and close-clip grooms.
+Consent protects the pet, the owner, and the groomer—especially for matting, behavioral cases, and close-clip grooms.

 Closing Note